Qualified Lead (Sales) - Explained

 Back to: MARKETING, SALES, ADVERTISING, & PR

-A Little More on What is a Qualified Sales Leads
+What constitutes a Qualified Sales Lead?

-Generally, a prospective customer or client id deemed to be qualified when the sales team determines that they should be contacted or engaged about purchasing the companys product or service.
+Generally, a prospective customer or client id deemed to be qualified when the sales team determines that they should be contacted or engaged about purchasing the company's product or service.
 The sales team generally reviews the profile or characteristics of a potential customer.
 These may include:

 - Customers perceived needs;